 Urine in the pleural space (urinothorax) is uncommon and can accumulate if the tubes that drain urine from the kidneys (ureters) are blocked.

 Chest pain is usually of a type called pleuritic pain (the term pleurisy is no longer or only rarely used).
-It may be felt only when the person breathes deeply or coughs, or it may be felt continuously but may be worsened by deep breathing and coughing.
-The pain is usually felt in the chest wall right over the site of the inflammation.
-However, the pain may be felt also or only in the upper abdominal region or neck and shoulder, which is called referred pain (see Figure: What Is Referred Pain?).
+Pleuritic pain may be felt only when the person breathes deeply or coughs, or it may be felt continuously but may be worsened by deep breathing and coughing.
+The pain is usually felt in the chest wall right over the site of the inflammation or infection that caused the effusion.
+However, the pain may be felt also or only in the upper abdominal region or neck and shoulder, which is called referred pain (see figure What Is Referred Pain?
+What Is Referred Pain?
+Abdominal pain is common and often minor.
+Severe abdominal pain that comes on quickly, however, almost always indicates a significant problem.
+The pain may be the only sign of the need for surgery... read more ).
 Pleuritic pain can be caused by disorders other than pleural effusion.

 Pleuritic chest pain due to a pleural effusion may disappear as fluid accumulates.
 Large amounts of fluid can cause difficulty in expanding one or both lungs when breathing, causing shortness of breath.